413x5/mx-wcc24-rs/staking-contract/README.md

 ## How to Use

-Deploy the contract following the instructions in the main [Readme](../README.md#deploying-and-testing-contracts)
+Build and Deploy the contract following the [instructions](../README.md#building-the-contracts)

 Use the [MultiversX Utility App](https://utils.multiversx.com/) `Read endpoints` and `Write endpoints` tabs to interact with the contract.